ISP-SST/sst_archive/previews/README.md

-# Extra Data
+# Previews

-This is a poorly named Django app that currently is mainly tasked with providing database models for preview images and animations for observations.
+This Django app is mainly tasked with providing database models for preview images, animations and data to generate plots for observations.